Taylor Swift gets honorary degree from New York University

 “I never got to have a normal college experience per se.
 I went to public high school until 10th grade and then finished my education doing home school work on the floor of airport terminals,” Swift said in her commencement speech.

 The singer-songwriter, producer and director said that she began her music career at 15, touring different radio stations across the country.
-She went on to sell more than 100 million albums and won album of the year at the 2021 Grammys for her album “folkore,” making her the first person to win the category three times.
+She went on to sell more than 100 million albums and won album of the year at the 2021 Grammys for her album “folkore,” making her the first woman to win the category three times.
 Her previous wins came in 2010 for “Fearless” and 2016 for “1989.”

 She winked at the crowd when Jason King of the Clive Davis Institute of Recorded Music mentioned her newly rerecorded albums, including “Fearless.”